dcos/examples/tensorflow/1.10/README.md

 <a name="job-url"></a>
 ### Job URL

 This URL should point to a Python file or a ZIP containing a Python file.
-Each gpuworker, worker, and ps task will download and extract the contents of this URL at runtime.
+Each gpuworker, worker, and parameter_server tasks will download and extract the contents of this URL at runtime.

 <a name="job-path"></a>